 Of course, these guys are known for taking performative measures with all the above examples as well as masks, costumes and a dizzying array of instrument (Wikipedia reckons they used up to 500 instrument at one time) but it took watching these moments live to realise being “performative” is indeed a powerful tool often dismissed by us musicians.

-It achieved a couple, I reckon: fore-mostly it brought a level of tangibility to their already sleeve-wearing themes and philosophy, which to my mind included the African American Experience and Continental African heritage (as well general spiritual opening).
-They also acted as a palate cleansing moments that momentarily shifted my perspective out of the music and allowed me a rest before diving back into the heavy music and themes.
-Or more simply: it kept me entertained.
+It achieved a couple of things, I reckon: fore-mostly it brought a level of tangibility to their already sleeve-wearing themes and philosophy, which to my mind included the African American Experience and Continental African heritage (as well general spiritual opening).
+They also acted as a palate cleansing moments that momentarily shifted my perspective out of the music and allowed me a rest before diving back into the dense music and themes- or more simply: it kept me entertained.

 I remember in the early days of gigging, I was playing in a reggae band and went through a phase of squatting before and after my horn solos, as if I was a brooding jazz musician who after pouring his lil heart out through the bell of his horn retreated below the eye sight of the audience to recharge his emotional juju.
 Pretty bullshit of me.
 I remember after one gig the frontman very politely suggested I in future stand and instead give off a bit of vibe by bobbing round which I could only agree with.
 Here I was getting some caught up in my chat lil solos that I dismissed the reality of that music revolving around groove, vibe and party.